seL4/docs/FrequentlyAskedQuestions.md

 performance difference between verified and unverified branches on ARMv7.
 ARMv8 is not yet fully optimised.

+# What is the size of seL4?

+Obviously this depends on the processor architecture.
+As an example, on the 64-bit RISC-V architecture, the single-core kernel compiles into about 138 KiB.
+Its RAM size is about 162 KiB, which includes code, static data and the stack.
+Meta-data for usermode processes, incl. address spaces (page tables), thread-control blocks, capability storage etc, will add to this.
+(But note that in seL4's memory-management model, such dynamic memory must be supplied to the kernel by usermode code.)

 # On what hardware does seL4 run?
 ## What processor architectures are supported?
 Presently seL4 runs on ARMv6 (ARM11), ARMv7 (Cortex A8,